Elliot Page: 2000s: Breakthrough and acclaim

-2008–2014: Rise to prominence and established actor

 In 2008, Page co-starred in the comedy-drama film Smart People, which premiered in January that year at the Sundance Film Festival, and received a mixed response from critics.
 In the film, he played the overachieving daughter of a college professor.
 On March 1, 2008, Page hosted Saturday Night Live.
 On May 3, 2009, he guest starred in "Waverly Hills 9-0-2-1-D'oh", an episode of The Simpsons, as the character Alaska Nebraska, a parody of Hannah Montana.
 In September 2009, he starred in Drew Barrymore's directorial debut, Whip It, as a member of a roller derby team.
 The film premiered at the 2009 Toronto International Film Festival and had its wide release on October 2, 2009.